racksync/hass-addons-n8n/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 We welcome contributions from everyone.
 Please read the following guidelines to help us maintain a welcoming and productive community.

-## Code of Conduct

-This project follows a [Code of Conduct](CODE_OF_CONDUCT.md) to foster an open and welcoming environment.
-By participating, you agree to abide by these standards.

 ## How to Contribute